sergionr2/RacingRobot/README.md

 ```

 4. Enjoy!
 The current project is located in `RacingRobot/`.
-There is also a ROS version of the remote control in `catkin_ws/src/`.

 If you want to back up an image of a raspberry pi: